Fugitive Slave Law, the Underground Railroad and

 with black people.
 The slaves in Kentucky were located mostly on

 large commercial plantations.
-Thomas Lincoln was a
+Thomas Lincoln was a sustenance

-live stalk for consumption, not sale.
+consumption, not sale.

 Thomas Lincoln thought slavery was an immoral institution.
-His son,

-father and other visitors of their farm.
+between his father and other visitors of their farm.

 Thomas and Nancy Lincoln would leave Kentucky and move to the